 Using power of attorney, you assign a person—called the agent—to represent you—referred to as the principal.
 Before signing any legal documents, you should become familiar with the different types of POAs and how they can serve you.

-In general, POAs give an agent legal authority when the principle is incapable.
+POAs generally give an agent legal authority when the principal is incapable.
 Various powers of attorney specify the capabilities and reach of the agent’s decision-making authority.

-Similar to a durable POA, this legal document takes effect immediately upon signing.
-However, the agent loses their authority to make decisions once the principle becomes incapable, incompetent, or dies.
+Like a durable POA, this legal document takes effect immediately upon signing.
+However, the agent loses decision-making authority once the principal becomes incapable, incompetent, or dies.

-A special power of attorney, commonly referred to as a limited POA, is frequently created for the sake of convenience.
-These kinds of POA usually have a narrower scope and are revocable at any moment by the principal.
-In Ohio, limited powers of attorney are typically signed to accomplish a specific business deal or real estate acquisition.
+A special power of attorney, commonly called a limited POA, is frequently created for convenience.
+These kinds of POAs usually have a narrower scope and are revocable at any moment by the principal.
+In Ohio, limited powers of attorney are typically signed to accomplish a business deal or real estate acquisition.

-Because a power of attorney can bestow significant power to an individual over the life of the principle, it’s essential to have as complete an understanding as possible.
+Because a power of attorney can bestow significant control over the principal’s life to an individual, it’s essential to have as complete an understanding as possible.
 Here are some questions that come up often.

 The principal may decide to rescind any powers of attorney granted to an agent if they are of sound mind and body.
-While they can still make their own decisions, the principle can cancel a power of attorney at any time.
+While they can still make their own decisions, the principal can cancel a power of attorney anytime.

 A qualified estate attorney should be able to help with this process.

-Siblings can share power of attorney, as can any other party of two or more.
+Siblings can share power of attorney like any other party of two or more.
 It’s essential, however, to ensure the power of attorney documents are written clearly and reviewed by a competent attorney.

-While power of attorney can help ensure the principle’s affairs are taken care of, it doesn’t entirely cover everything.
-Because power of attorney ends at the principle’s death, the POA has no control over what happens to the principle’s assets after death.
+While power of attorney can help ensure the principal’s affairs are handled, it doesn’t cover everything.
+Because power of attorney ends at the principal’s death, the POA has no control over what happens to the principal’s assets after death.

-There can also sometimes be a concern that a POA bestows too much power and can make the principle vulnerable to abuse.
+There can also sometimes be a concern that a POA bestows too much power, making the principle vulnerable to abuse.
 While this is very rare, it’s still crucial to be sure you’ve picked the right person to act as the agent.

 If you’re considering creating a POA and assigning an agent to manage your financial transactions or medical care decisions, you want to be confident the POA will serve your needs and those of your loved ones.